simonelnahas/simonelnahas.com/posts/first-post.md

 ---
-title: 'My first post'
+title: 'My first blog post'
 date: '2020-04-12'
 ---

 My very first blog post...

-Exciting stuff coming here.
+> A Journey of a Thousand Miles Begins with a
+> Single Step.